http://www.miami.edu/engineering

 Combined BS/MS Program

-The College offers a five-year Bachelor of Science and Master of Science BS/MS degree program in Architectural Engineering, Biomedical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Environmental Engineering, Industrial Engineering, and Mechanical Engineering.
+The College offers a five-year Bachelor of Science and Master of Science BS/MS degree program in all engineering disciplines.
+Students can select an MS degree in the same discipline as their BS degree or in a different engineering discipline.
 This program is specifically designed for those students who want to pursue their graduate study as they are completing their undergraduate study.
 Both degrees are awarded at the completion of required coursework for both the BS and MS degrees.
 The special conditions and processes for the five-year BS/MS Program are as follows:

 Requirements

-You must be an undergraduate student in the College of Engineering (CoE).
+Only undergraduate students in the College of Engineering (CoE) are eligible to apply for the BS/MS program.
 The Admission Committee will carefully review academic credentials for admission into our M.S. program.
+Students opting for an M.S. degree in a discipline different from their B.S. degree may need to take some prerequisite coursework.
 Students should discuss the program and possibility of entering with an academic adviser.
-Completed applications are due prior to the beginning of your junior year.
+Admission to the program must occur during the student’s junior year.

 Application Process

-Interested CoE students must complete the application process during their “junior” year.
-Applicants will need to provide all the required documentation outlined on the on-line graduate application including 3 recommenders, a UM transcript sent directly from the UM Office of the Registrar.
+Interested CoE students must complete the application process during the semester before starting the last 2 semesters of their undergraduate career.
+Applicants will need to provide all the required documentation outlined on the on-line graduate application including 3 letters of recommendation.
 An admission decision will not be made until all required application materials have been received and processed for review by the Admission Committee.

 Financial Implications